"Marillion's" fourth and final album with singer Fish - "Clutching at Straws", was released on June 22, 1987.

 The other side of the vinyl opens up with the first single from the album - "Incommunicado" a song full of contrasts, on the one hand, a bouncy upbeat rhythm and "cheerful" keyboards, and on the other sharp words that refer to all the bad in the music industry, its shortcomings, and pressures on an artist to succeed.
 And from the general to the individual, in the specific case the pressures exerted by the American record company - Capitol Records on "Marillion".
 Fish mentioned the impact of "The Who" on the song and keyboardist Adam Wakeman (the son of) noted Mark Kelly's solo here as a great inspiration.

 Just like Torch's life in the concept story, we move from the party rhythm of "Incommunicado" to the melancholy rhythm of "Torch Song".
-The song, which refers to the main character of the story, with the sounds of laughter and drinking in the pub that are heard far in the background, behind the jazzy and so special bass of Pete Trewavas, is accompanied by precise descriptions of the dismal 29-year-old Torch's condition.
+The song, which refers to this character of the story, with the sounds of laughter and drinking in the pub that are heard far in the background, behind the jazzy and so special bass of Pete Trewavas, is accompanied by precise descriptions of the dismal 29-year-old Torch's condition.
 He stands on a stage like a superstar but feels like zero, the addiction to the "bitter drop" and the doctor's warning about his liver condition and that if he continues like this he will not reach the age of 30.

 We continue to the piano rhythm for an encounter with one of the most powerful songs on the album, which also opened the performances in the tour that accompanied it - "Slàinte Mhath" - which means "cheers" in Gaelic.
 The song is led by Ian Mosley's amazing and intelligent drumming and Steve Rothery's circular guitar sentence, while Fish gives us an "interim summary" and tries to explain to us what "the story has been until now".